 The Consummate Dental Hygienist

 Dental hygienists at all stages of practice life will benefit from reading "The Consummate Dental Hygienist."
 Written by the consummate dental hygienist herself, Dianne covers many aspects of interpersonal relationships with patients, coworkers, and the boss; clinical issues such as documentation, probing, the difference between a prophy and periodontal maintenance, standards of care, and fluoride varnish use; practice management issues including assisted hygiene and schedule control; legal considerations such as informed consent, wrongful termination, and malpractice; and finally, tips on becoming a consummate dental hygienist.
-Order your copy now at the introductory price of $24.95!
+Order your copy now !
+SOLD OUT, BUT AVAILABLE AS EBOOK

 From Mark Hartley, Editor, RDH magazine